EdwinVargas22/World-Happiness-2021/README.md

 ### Data Cleaning

-The floats had leading decimals and I only wanted it at two decimal points so I modified it.
+The floats had leading decimals and I only wanted it at two decimal points so I modified it using the function DataFrame.round()

-The names of the columns were also renamed to make them simpler.
+The names of the columns were also renamed to make them simpler and I used the function DataFrame.rename()

 There were some columns removed because they weren't going to be use in the analysis.
+The function used was DataFrame.drop()

 ### Data Visualization